intel/libvpl/examples/tutorials/01_transition/README.md

 ### Goal

-The next step demonstrates how to transition to oneVPL with the most minimal changes.
-This uses the oneVPL dispatcher but, as with Media SDK, application capabilities will be limited to 1.35.
+The next step demonstrates how to transition to Intel® VPL with the most minimal changes.
+This uses the Intel® VPL dispatcher but, as with Media SDK, application capabilities will be limited to 1.35.

 Here
-1. oneVPL paths to include files and libs are specified in VPL/CMakeLists.txt.
+1. Intel® VPL paths to include files and libs are specified in VPL/CMakeLists.txt.
-Application is linked to oneVPL dispatcher instead of Media SDK.
+Application is linked to Intel® VPL dispatcher instead of Media SDK.

 ```shell
 find_package(VPL REQUIRED)